konsaranto/reaper/README.md

 Also, if the site is using csrf tokens (a parameter with a value that changes at each post request), take notice:
--If the site has the value for the token embedded in the HTML code (look at the source code) place the word TOKEN at the appropriate place.
+-If the site has the value for the token embedded in the HTML code (look at the source code) place the word TOKEN at the appropriate place in the paramaters (e.g. .../csrf_token=TOKEN/...).
--If the site gets the value for the token from a script (look at the source code) place the word SCRIPT at the appropriate place.
+-If the site gets the value for the token from a script (look at the source code) place the word SCRIPT in the parameters.
--If there is no csrf token don't even include the parameter at all.
 -If there are more than one csrf tokens put the appropriate value (TOKEN | SCRIPT) for each one.
 To spot a csrf token make some post requests and notice if any of the parameters' value changes.